martienssenlab/maize-code/README.md

 R 3.6.3
 R libraries: ggplot2 3.3.2; UpSetR 1.4.0; limma 3.42.2; edgeR 3.28.1; dplyr 1.0.2; tidyr 1.1.2; stringr 1.4.0; cowplot 1.1.0; gplots 3.1.0
 ```
-5) Organize your reference genome folders so that they are all in the same main folder and that each contain ONE fasta file (.fa extension), ONE GFF3 file (.gff3 extension) and ONE GTF (.gtf extension) file.\
+5) Organize your reference genome folders so that they are all in the same main folder and that each contain ONE fasta file (.fa extension), ONE GFF file (.gff or .gff* extension) and ONE GTF (.gtf extension) file.\
-The GTF file can be created from a GFF3 file with cufflinks `gffread -T <gff_file> -o <gtf_file>` and check that 'transcript_id' and 'gene_id' look good in the 9th column.\
+The GTF file can be created from a GFF file with cufflinks `gffread -T <gff_file> -o <gtf_file>` and check that 'transcript_id' and 'gene_id' look good in the 9th column.\
-The GFF3 file should have 'gene' in the 3rd column.\
+The GFF file should have 'gene' in the 3rd column.\
 All files can be gzipped (.gz extension).
 6) Make the samplefiles you want.
 An example of a samplefile is in the data folder (B73_endosperm_samplefile.txt) and a quick way to make them is at the bottom of the `MaizeCode.sh` file.
 For cleaner naming purposes, use "\_samplefile.txt" as a suffix.
 7) Submit the `MaizeCode.sh` script, giving as argument `-f <samplefile.txt>` the samplefile of your choice and `-p <path>` the path to your directory that contains the different genome directories.